AWARD DEADLINE EXTENDED

 The 2015 MIT Sloan CIO Leadership Award honors Chief Information Officers (CIOs) who lead their organizations by delivering business value and innovative use of IT in exceptional ways.

-The Award, in its eighth year, draws applicants from a wide diversity of industries and backgrounds.
+The Award, in its eighth year, draws applicants from a wide diversity of industries, countries, and backgrounds.
 Recipients, and their organizations, receive broad recognition for their accomplishments.

 - Nominees must hold the title of Chief Information Officer (CIO) or equivalent.
 They must be the highest-level IT leader in the organization.